 Royalty Distribution for License Agreements signed on or after July 1, 2008

-WARF shares the royalty revenue generated by a licensed technology with the technology's inventor(s), the inventors' academic departments, and the UW-Madison Graduate School.
+WARF shares the royalty revenue generated by a licensed technology with the technology’s inventor(s), the inventors’ academic departments, and the UW-Madison Office of the Vice Chancellor for Research and Graduate Education.
 The following is a general description of how royalties are divided among these entities.

 For licensing income resulting from patents and non-copyrightable technologies, the inventor or inventor group receives 20% of the gross royalty revenue generated.

 For licensing income resulting from non-patented copyrightable works, specifically computer software, the author or the author group receives 40% of the gross royalty income generated for the first $100,000 per license; for income over $100,000 per license the author or the author group receives 20% of the gross royalty income generated.

 In the case of multiple inventors/authors, the share is split equally among all inventors/authors.
 Payments are made to the inventors/authors in the month following the receipt of the royalty payment.

 WARF’s grant to the university is unrestricted, meaning the university can spend the gift as it sees fit.
 The following is a general description of how different portions of the grant are allocated.

 The inventors’ academic departments receive a grant equaling 15% of the gross royalties generated by the licensed technologies.
 If applicable, department share can be split among multiple departments.

 After the inventor and department shares have been allocated, the remainder of WARF’s annual grant is distributed by the UW-Madison Office of the Vice Chancellor for Research and Graduate Education to support a variety of projects and programs each year, including:

 Read the policy on Royalty Distribution for License Agreements signed before July 1, 2008.